 The first step in the financial aid process is filing the Free Application for Federal Student Aid (FAFSA).
 Applications should be filed as soon as possible, as processing can take up to eight weeks.
 Financial aid advisers are available to assist you in making the process as simple as possible.
 You can visit the financial aid office for help with completing forms or to develop a plan to help you pay for college.
 For more information on financial aid, call 866.6VAUGHN, ext.
-100.
+100 or join the Financial Aid Zoom at 678 686 441.